P2PKH

 A P2PKH address always starts with a 1 (mainnet) or m/n (testnet).

-When a wallet encounters this type of address, they will decode it from base58 to extract the public key hash, then use that to construct a P2PKH locking script to be placed on the output of the transaction.
+When a wallet encounters this type of address, it will decode it from base58 to extract the public key hash, then use that to construct a P2PKH locking script to be placed on the output of the transaction.

 Diagram showing how to decode an address to a P2PKH script.